 When is the right time to install solar batteries?

 For almost everyone, the answer to this will be within the next three years.
-We have already solar hundreds of batteries since the release of the Enphase AC Battery, Fronius Hybrid Systems, Redback Solar Batteries and the Tesla Powerwall.
-Pricing for solar batteries is much lower than what a lot of people were expecting, and many people have jumped at the opportunity to further reduce their power bills due to the ease of installing and managing these new batteries.
+We have already installed hundreds of batteries since the release of the Enphase AC Battery, Fronius Hybrid Systems, the Tesla Powerwall 2 and the sonnenBatterie Eco 8.
+Pricing for solar batteries is now much lower than what a lot of people were expecting, and many people have jumped at the opportunity to further reduce their power bills due to the ease of installing and managing these new batteries.

 Should I install solar now or wait for the batteries?

 Solar power prices are at a record low to the point where a return on your money is now possible in 3 to 5 years, and even less on larger systems.
 Part of the reason solar power is booming in Australia is the Federal Government incentive (which won’t be around forever).
 On a 5kW system, the current rebate is around $4,000.

 A battery ready solar system can be installed today (without batteries) and can start saving you money on your power bills from day one.
 A 5kW system can save you up to around $2000 a year off your power bills, so if you are likely to buy batteries in 2 to 3 years time, you can save a significant amount of money from your solar system before adding storage.
 If you buy a battery ready & expandable solar system such as Enphase or SolarEdge, once you are ready to add batteries you will be able to add additional panels as needed.

 With battery ready solar system, we simply add the batteries by running a cable from the battery bank directly into your meter board, where we install an energy management hub that connects your batteries to your existing solar system and your home.
 These smart systems include full system monitoring that is connected to the cloud, allowing you to manage your solar & storage from anywhere in the world.